I realized something lately. The blog does not have nearly enough stir-fries considering how much I enjoy them.

 - Prepare marinade by adding all ingredients to a small mixing bowl and whisking to combine.
 Taste and adjust flavor as needed, adding more ginger for brightness, lime juice for acidity, tamari for saltiness, red pepper flake for heat, or maple syrup for sweetness.

-- Chop vegetables as set aside.
-Once portobellos marinated, heat a large skillet over medium heat and add a bit of sesame oil.
-Then add only as many portobellos will fit comfortably in the pan (see photo), and sauté for 2-4 minutes on each side, or until golden brown and slightly seared.
+- Chop vegetables and set aside.
+Once portobellos have marinated, heat a large skillet over medium heat and add a bit of sesame oil.
+Then add only as many portobellos as will fit comfortably in the pan (see photo), and sauté for 2-4 minutes on each side or until golden brown and slightly seared.
 You may have to do this in two batches depending on the size of your pan.

 - Set portobellos aside and loosely cover to keep warm.
 Then add red pepper and broccolini to the pan and increase heat to medium-high.
 Sauté for 2-3 minutes, stirring frequently.